BlueBrain/BluePyEModel/examples/nexus/README.md

 # E-Model Building Pipeline with Luigi and Nexus

 This example demonstrates how to build an e-model using the Nexus access point and [Luigi](https://luigi.readthedocs.io/en/stable/).
-The Nexus access point class [NexusAccessPoint](./../../bluepyemodel/access_point/nexus.py) serves as the API that enables users to store and manage e-models on Nexus.
+The [NexusAccessPoint](./../../bluepyemodel/access_point/nexus.py) class serves as the API that enables users to store and manage e-models on Nexus.
 This class provides a set of functions to create e-model-related resources on Nexus and link them to the electrophysiological data, mechanisms, and morphology registered on Nexus.

 ## 1. Setup the virtual environment
 To setup the virtual environment and install all the needed packages, run: